manuu1311/RaccoonRacing/README.md

 ## Disclaimer

 Raccoon Racing is an independent, non-commercial fan remake.
 All rights to the original game and its concept belong to their respective owners.
-If you'd like to play the original, you can find it here: **[here](https://www.flashgames.it/raccoon.racing.html)**.
+If you'd like to play the original, you can find it **[here](https://www.flashgames.it/raccoon.racing.html)**.

 ## Technical highlights